23rd Annual Spring Symposium for Teaching and Learning — April 5 – 6, 2019 — Chattanooga

 - Preference in selection will be given to TEA members as Presenters/Co-Presenters.

-Deadline for submitting proposals has expired.
+Deadline for submitting proposals is December 3, 2018.

 Please note that this is not a vending opportunity but an educational training for educators from across the state.